-The pace will be slow and we will never cover more than 1/2 mile in a day, however do realize that the footing is tricky along the river and that there are certain risks, like ticks, rattlesnakes, and poison oak inherent in any outdoor setting.
+The pace will be slow and we will rarely cover more than 1.5 in a day.
+However, do realize that the footing is tricky along the river and certain risks, such as ticks, rattlesnakes, and poison oak, are inherent in any outdoor setting in California’s foothills.

 About the Instructor